Sword of Plot Advancement

 - The boxart-featured Mons (Groudon, Kyogre, and Rayquaza for Pokemon Ruby And Sapphire and Palkia, Dialga, and Giratina Pokemon Diamond And Pearl) must be encountered to advance the plot (though Rayquaza doesn't have to be fought right away; it only needs to be approached), though this only applies to the one on the box of the game being played.
 Suicune from the second generation was like this as well (again, only for the game it appears on the box for, in this case, Crystal).
 The ones from the other second generation games (Lugia and Ho-Oh) become this in their fourth-generation remakes (which add a Suicune subplot as well), despite being optional except for 100% Completion in the original versions of the games (the one on the box of the game being played could merely be encountered earlier the original versions of the games, with the other game's mascot being available later).

-- And in Pokemon Black And White, you are forced to catch (not defeat) your version legendary in order to defeat N's legendary.
+- And in Pokemon Black And White, you are forced to catch (not defeat) your version legendary before you're allowed to battle N and his legendary.

 - This trope pops up in other scenarios too, like the obsidian scimitars from Destroy the Necronomicon and the Spear of Light from Griloch's Revenge.